-Whether you’ve got a small guest list or are having to scale back plans because of the coronavirus pandemic, here are inspired ideas to make sure your intimate big day is unforgettable.
+Whether you’ve got a small guest list or are having to scale back plans because of COVID-19, here are inspired ideas to make sure your intimate big day is unforgettable.

 It’s often said that the best things come in small packages and that can definitely be the case when it comes to weddings.
 Intimate weddings have lots of plusses.
 For starters they usually cost a lot less, you get to see all your most important friends and family and talk to them for more than a few minutes each, your per head budget will stretch a lot further so you can splash out on the things that are most important to you, you can make your day as personalised as you like, and the world is your oyster when it comes to where and how you can get married.

 If you’re shy and private by nature, a small, intimate wedding is probably how you’ve always dreamed of saying “I do”.
 But if you’d envisaged walking down an aisle flanked by hundreds of guests and are having to change your plans from a big to a small wedding due to Covid-19, don’t despair, because an intimate affair might just turn out to be even more magical than your original plans if you incorporate some of these ideas into your wedding plans.

 1. Choose a wow-factor setting where all your guests can stay